David R Hayworth Foundation

 How to Apply

 This foundation does not have a public application process.
-The foundation explicitly states that it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The foundation explicitly states that it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

-Grants are awarded at the discretion of the foundation's leadership to organizations they have already identified and selected.
-This is a common structure for family foundations that maintain close relationships with specific organizations aligned with the founder's philanthropic interests.
+Grants are awarded at the discretion of the foundation's leadership to organisations they have already identified and selected.
+This is a common structure for family foundations that maintain close relationships with specific organisations aligned with the founder's philanthropic interests.

 Decision Timeline